heracles-ec/heracles/CONTRIBUTING.md

     Closes: #17

-Changelog entries are collected using the following trailers, and later parsed into the [changelog](CHANGELOG.md) for the next release:

-    Added: Some new feature
-    Changed: Some change in existing functionality
-    Deprecated: Some soon-to-be removed feature
-    Removed: Some now removed feature
-    Fixed: Some bug fix
-    Security: Some vulnerability was fixed

 You can use any of the other common git trailers.
 In particular, you can use `Cc` to notify others of your pull request via their GitHub usernames: